ibm-cloud-docs/watson-assistant/deploy-phone.md

 ## Adding more phone numbers

-If using existing phone numbers you configured via a SIP trunk provider, you can add multiple numbers to the same phone integration.
+If you are using existing phone numbers you configured via a SIP trunk provider, you can add multiple numbers to the same phone integration.

 If you generated a free phone number, you cannot add more numbers.
 {: note}